Wareru: Consolidation of Mon-speaking regions

 Wareru was now king of three Mon-speaking regions of Lower Burma.
-He had reconstituted a major portion of Pagan's Lower Burma holdings: the Irrawaddy delta (present-day Ayeyarwady Region) in the west to the Pegu province (Yangon Region and southern Bago Region in the middle to the Martaban province (Mon State and southern Kayin State) on the upper Tenasserim coast.
+He had reconstituted a major portion of Pagan's Lower Burma holdings: the Irrawaddy delta (present-day Ayeyarwady Region) in the west to the Pegu province (Yangon Region and southern Bago Region) in the middle to the Martaban province (Mon State and southern Kayin State) on the upper Tenasserim coast.
 But he did not control other former Pagan territories farther south such as Tavoy (Dawei), Mergui (Myeik) and Tenasserim (Taninthayi).
 If he had designs on the southern territories, he did not act upon them.
 After all, his overlord Sukhothai itself had designs on the Tenasserim coast.
 (Wareru's grandnephews Saw O (r.
 1311–1323) and Saw Zein (r.
 1323–1330) would later occupy the lower Tenasserim coast briefly in the 1320s.)

 Wareru's immediate acts were to consolidate his rule across the newly won territories.
 He appointed his trusted minister Laik-Gi governor of Pegu, and his brother-in-law Min Bala governor of Myaungmya in the Irrawaddy delta.
 Because he did not have a male heir, his younger brother Gada became the de facto heir.

 Recognition by Yuan China (1298)

 By 1298, Wareru felt strong enough that he sent a diplomatic mission to Yuan China to receive recognition directly from the Mongol Emperor.
 It was a bold gesture as his nominal overlord Ram Khamhaeng himself was a Mongol vassal.
 The Martaban mission passed through Pagan, where they were briefly arrested in March–April.
 By then, King Kyawswa of Pagan had been deposed by the three generals from Myinsaing.
 At any rate, the Martaban mission eventually made it to the emperor's court, and received the emperor's recognition in June/July 1298.
 The Mongols knew that Wareru was then a vassal of Ram Khamhaeng, and recognized Wareru anyway because they did not want a strong state to emerge in Southeast Asia, even of Tais.

-Wareru was now a full-fledged king, on par with Ram Khamhaeng.
-The Sukhothai king may not have liked Wareru's move but he did not challenge the Mongols' decision.